 Even if you think you’re a Tablo expert, we guarantee this post will help you optimize your TV recording schedules.

 Examples below show the interface from Tablo's Roku Channel.
-The interface on other Tablo apps may vary.
+The interface on other Tablo apps and on Tablo DUAL HDMI may vary.

 How Tablo Recording Scheduling Works

 Your Tablo DVR’s recording scheduling relies on the rich TV Guide Data it downloads during its nightly maintenance routine.
 Those with 30-day free trials or active Tablo TV Guide Subscriptions (optional) always have a 14-day moving window of guide data, and those without will only have 24 hours.

 The more TV Guide Data you have, the more work Tablo’s scheduling software can do, which means advanced settings like one-touch series recording are only available for subscribers.

 Those who don’t choose to subscribe can still set manual recordings for any date and time and are not limited to recordings within that 24-hour window.
 More on that later…